Privacy Policy

 Information collected

-We collect the information you supply to us through our on-line registration forms (including your company’s name; the name, date of birth, national insurance number, email, address, job title, phone numbers, photos, educational/qualification information, site/project details and user credentials of you and your company’s employees [and contractors]; and details of contact content including queries and complaints).
+We collect the information you supply to us through our online registration forms and through direct interactions with you (including your company’s name; your name, email, business address, job title, phone numbers, photos, site/project details; and details of contact content including queries and complaints).

-• To address an issue with our service that is raised by you;
+• To address an issue with our service that is raised by you (1 and 2);

-• In our testing/staging environment in order to test new products and functionality and fix any defects or bugs in the software and services that we provide;
+• In our testing/staging environment in order to test new products and functionality and fix any defects or bugs in the software and services that we provide (2);

-• To obtain feedback from you on particular features of our service so that we can improve it;
+• To obtain feedback from you on particular features of our service so that we can improve it (2);

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.